solomonxie/issues_blog/solomonxie/solomonxie.github.io/markdown/issue-45.md

 ### Gen 3:7
 > They hadn't had sex yet to make baby.
 Because before they know they're naked, they don't seem to have idea about it.

+### Genesis 3:8
+> Q: Why is there a sound of God’s walking?
+God is spirit not physical, so what’s the meaning of God to walk here?
+When man sins, he’s afraid of president himself before God.
+He is the first one doing that.

+### Genesis 3:16
+> Woman’s desire shall be contrary to husband.
+Q: What’s the meaning of this ?

+> Adam became like them, not all like them, but “in knowing good and evil”

+### Genesis 3:24
+> Q: What’s the purpose of setting them to protect the tree of life?
+Can’t God just remove it or just ruin the garden?
+Or does it even need a protection since God knows everything and can protect it from everywhere.
+Only thing I can guess of is that God just set a visible warning for human not to do stupid things to come, so that human won’t be hurt.
+So it’s because God love man, that’s why He set up the visible sign to keep them away.
+Q: And again what’s meaning of maintaining the tree?
+All I can think of is that one day we will return ?
+Where is this garden?
+In my imagination, it’s a mystery place like the frog island in Naruto.

+> Only setup protection at east of the gate.
+People only come from east would try to break it?

+Answered: Cain was set to the east.

+# `Cain’s psychology, biology and genealogy` Genesis 4

+### Genesis 4:1
+> Q: “Know his wife” is only meaning making sex?
+Or there’s something else more deep meaning in it?

+> Eve got baby because of God’s help.
+Q: What’s specific help is it?

+### Genesis 4:7
+> The “sin’s desire is contrary to you.
+Q: Sin has desire?

+>  “You shall rule over it!”
+“If you do well...” means Cain didn’t do well on offering.
+His offering must be less as good as Abel’s, or could be even worse, that he was not offering by will.

+### Genesis 4:8
+> Q: What did Cain speak to Abel before killed him?

+### Genesis 4:14
+> “Every one finds me...”
+Not specifically says human or animal.
+Most probably beast, because after Adam’s sin, animal start killing too.
+Beasts were all over the place , a man like Cain grew up in protection had no way to know how to survive from them.

+### Genesis 4:17
+> That’s the place makes confusion: where did this woman come from ?
+Answered later on Gen 5:4.

+### Genesis 4:17
+> He built a city,
+there couldn’t be Cain’s one family, must be a large group of people already existed there already.